apollographql/apollo-server/docs/source/api/graphql-tools.md

 ### Modifying root fields

-* `TransformRootFields(transformer: RootTransformer)`: Given a transformer, abritrarily transform root fields.
+* `TransformRootFields(transformer: RootTransformer)`: Given a transformer, arbitrarily transform root fields.
 The `transformer` can return a `GraphQLFieldConfig` definition, a object with new `name` and a `field`, `null` to remove the field, or `undefined` to leave the field unchanged.

 ```ts
 TransformRootFields(transformer: RootTransformer)